rubyonjets/jets/docs/_docs/lambdagems.md

 So Jets downloads pre-compiled gems from the [Lambda Gems](https://www.lambdagems.com) service.
 This makes for a much more seamless and pleasant developer experience.
 Lambda Gems will always be free for open source projects as long it continues to be sustainable.

-You can also host your own pre-compiled gems and download from your own repo sources if you prefer.
-The files should follow the layer format per the AWS docs: [AWS Lambda Layers
+You can also host your own pre-compiled gems and download from your own repo sources.
+The repo structure should follow:

-](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+    gems/[ruby-version]/[gem-name]/[gem-name]-[gem-version].zip

+The files themselves should follow the layer format per the AWS docs: [AWS Lambda Layers ](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
 To configure your own source:

 ```ruby